-A neighbor told Maria about Mentors Guatemala and how the organization had helped him, he believed they could help her too.
+A neighbor told Maria about Mentors International in Guatemala and how the organization had helped him, he believed they could help her too.
 Maria found the nearest office and met with the Mentors team.
 She applied for a loan and attended their business training.
 (Children are welcomed at our training classes because many mothers cannot afford child care.)

 Maria soon was able to expand her sale of juices, not only in quantity but in diversity as well.
 Over time, her mentor suggested that Maria add new items to her small tienda.